Online Driver Education for Alberta Schools

 Participating teachers can:

-- Facilitate a structured suite of online modules for junior or senior high students
+- Facilitate structured online modules for junior or senior high students

 - Support students and communicate program benefits to families